-The 2021 Hardrock 100 begins in downtown Silverton, Colorado at 6 a.m.
-U.S. Mountain Daylight Time on Friday, July 16.
-From there, 146 runners will have 48 hours to traverse the 100 miles and 33,000-plus feet of gain in this year’s counterclockwise loop back to Silverton, where they’ll kiss the rock to stop the clock.
+The 2022 Hardrock 100 begins in downtown Silverton, Colorado at 6 a.m.
+U.S. Mountain Daylight Time on Friday, July 15.
+From there, 145 runners will have 48 hours to traverse the 100 miles and 33,000-plus feet of gain in this year’s clockwise loop back to Silverton, where they’ll kiss the rock to stop the clock.

 For such a small event, there’ll be some exciting action at the front of the men’s and women’s races.
 We’ll be livecasting the event over on iRunFar’s Twitter feed with text and photo reports from all over the course.
 We’ll also be combining our Twitter feed with other possible news sources in the combined feed below.

 If you like what we’re doing, here are the ways you can help support iRunFar.
 Thank you!

 Resources for Following the 2022 Hardrock 100